piradiusquared/PatternAnalysis-2025/recognition/FLAN_s4885380/README.md

 *Latest Python version was used

 ## Future Improvements
-- Continue testing with the parameters to find ideal settings
+- Continue testing with the parameters to find ideal settings.
+It may be possible to further converge the loss during training.
-- Increase input and output tokens (if hardware is suitable)
+- Increase input and output tokens (if hardware is suitable).
+The addition of more tokens will solve the issue when training and benchmarking on huge radiology reports.
-- Research into Data Augmentation for further model usability
+- Research into Data Augmentation for further model usability.
+Potential methods are back-translation or using medical synonyms.

 ## References